 AEM as a Cloud Service will only accept OV(Organization Validation) or EV(Extended Validation) certificates.
 DV(Domain Validation) certificates will not be accepted.
 In addition, any certificate must be a X.509 TLS certificate from a trusted certification authority (CA) with a matching 2048-bit RSA private key.
+AEM as a Cloud Service will accept wildcard SSL certificates for a domain.

 A Certificate takes a few days to provision and it is recommended that the certificate be provisioned even months in advance.
 Refer to Getting an SSL Certificate for more details.